FlipsideCrypto/base-models/models/doc_descriptions/fsc_evm/evm_deprecations.md

 This column is being deprecated for standardization purposes.
 Please update your queries to use the `to_address` column instead by February 28, 2025.

 {% enddocs %}

-{%docs evm_column_deprecation_notice_l1_submission_details %}

-This column is being deprecated for standardization purposes.
-Please remove from your queries by February 28, 2025.

-{% enddocs %}